box/box-ios-sdk/doc/AppUsers.md

 Authetication + Single User Mode
 --------------------
-The SDK does not handle authetication of an App User and so developers should conform to the BOXAccessTokenDelegate in order to autheticate accounts.
-Also, in order to use App Users, developers must set the delegate when initializing a BOXContentClient instance.
+When using App Users, developers should conform to BOXAPIAccessTokenDelegate protocol in order to retrieve an account's access token.
+Additionally, BOXContentClient instances using App Users should have its delegate set.

 ```objectivec
 @implementation BOXClass <BOXAPIAccessTokenDelegate>